omeka-s-modules/OhmsEmbed/README.md

 # OHMS Embed

-An [Omeka S](https://omeka.org/s/) module for embedding [Oral History Metadata Synchronizer](https://www.oralhistoryonline.org/) objects Omeka S installations.
+An [Omeka S](https://omeka.org/s/) module that allows site administrators to add [Oral History Metadata Synchronizer](https://www.oralhistoryonline.org/) objects as media to Omeka S items.

+This module will add an OHMS viewer to places where media can be embedded, allowing users to view indexes, transcripts, and/or translations of videos and audio as they are played.
+To build OHMS objects you will need an OHMS account.
+For more information, see the manual and the [OHMS website](https://www.oralhistoryonline.org/).

 - Manual: https://omeka.org/s/docs/user-manual/modules/ohmsembed/